 1. Avoid activities that trigger the appearance of a bunion.

 Ballet and other activities that require shoes constrict, could trigger the emergence of a bunion.
-If it is impossible to do activities with a more healthy shoes for the feet, avoid these activities.
+If you must wear tight shoes for an activity, consider alternatives to protect your feet.

 2. Avoid using high pointed toe heels.